Colby Carthel: 2014 season

 Carthel's 2014 A&M–Commerce squad led the nation in points per game with an average of 54.1, and yards per game with an average of 535.4.
 They opened the season with a record-breaking performance against East Texas Baptist in which they scored 98 points and amassed 986 total yards of offense and 13 touchdowns.
 The win gained the Lions national exposure as it was reported on ESPN's SportsCenter that same night.
 The next day, head coach Colby Carthel was interviewed by ESPN's Linda Cohn in regards to the win.
 In that win the Lions set national and conference records for points scored, yards gained, and total offense in a game.
 The Lions also defeated A&M-Kingsville, Tarleton State, West Texas A&M, Angelo State, and Tarleton State a second time in the conference playoffs.
-The lone losses were to the Division I Stephen F. Austin State Lumberjacks, Midwestern State, and to Angelo State in a conference finals rematch.
+The lone losses were to the Division I Stephen F. Austin, Midwestern State, and to Angelo State in a conference finals rematch.
 The Lions won the Lone Star Conference championship for the 21st time in school history, the first time since the 1990 season.
-The Lions were left out of the NCAA playoffs, but were invited back to the postseason, which resulted in a 72–21 win over East Central University in the C.H.A.M.P.S.
-Heart of Texas Bowl, the win was the first postseason win for the program since a 1991 win over Grand Valley State in the 1991 NCAA first round of the playoffs to finish the season 9–3.
-The 2014 team saw Ricky Collins, Vernon Johnson, and Charles Tuaau be called to the NFL.
+The Lions were left out of the NCAA Division II playoffs, but were invited back to the postseason, which resulted in a 72–21 win over East Central in the C.H.A.M.P.S.
+Heart of Texas Bowl, the win was the first postseason win for the program since a 1991 win over Grand Valley State in the 1991 NCAA Division II first round of the playoffs to finish the season 9–3.
+The 2014 team saw Ricky Collins, Vernon Johnson, and Charles Tuaau leave to the NFL.

 2015 season

 Prior to the start of the 2015 season the Lions were picked second to finish behind Angelo State.
 The Lions started out with a win against Adams State followed by a loss to a top ten Delta State team in a last second thriller.
-Carthel then guided the Lions to their second straight conference championship with an undefeated conference record, and qualified for the NCAA Division II playoffs for the first time since 1995, where they lost to the Ferris State Bulldogs in the first round of the playoffs, finishing 8–4 overall ranked No. 20 in the nation.
-The Lions were guided by former University of Nevada QB Harrison Stewart, Running Back Richard Cooper, Receiver Lance Evans, and Defensive Standouts Toni Pulu and Cole Pitts.
-Stewart threw for over 3,300 yards, putting him second all time for single season passing yards in Lion football History, while Cooper was an All-American and Evans, Pulu, and Pitts were all first team All-LSC Conference.
+Carthel then guided the Lions to their second straight conference championship with an undefeated conference record, and qualified for the NCAA Division II playoffs for the first time since 1995, where they lost to Ferris State in the first round of the playoffs, finishing 8–4 overall ranked No. 20 in the nation.
+The Lions were guided by former University of Nevada QB Harrison Stewart, RB Richard Cooper, WR Lance Evans, and defensive standouts Toni Pulu and Cole Pitts.
+Stewart threw for over 3,300 yards, putting him second all-time for single season passing yards in Lion football history, while Cooper was an All-American and Evans, Pulu, and Pitts were all first team All-LSC Conference.
 The Lions led the conference in passing offense and total offense.